Back to Blog

 ETFs: The Steady Foundation

 My S&P 500 and NASDAQ 100 ETFs took a small hit but held up better than most individual stocks.
 This is the beauty of ETF investing.
 You do not need to worry about which specific industry or company will outperform because you simply follow wherever the broad market goes.
 For anyone unsure about picking individual stocks, ETFs remain one of the safest and most effective ways to invest.
+I covered several ways to invest without picking individual stocks if you want to explore that route.

 Bitcoin: The Biggest Drag